erwinmaza/EMKeyboardBarTextField/README.md

 If all text inputs in the view are EMKeyboardBarTextFields, the view controller no longer needs to observe keyboard events.
 EMKeyboardBarTextField is fully self-contained.

+The EMKeyboardBarTextField subclass code concerns itself only with the placement of the text field and related functions.

+	* It does not interfere with the UITextField's delegate or other properties.
+	* It also does not guarantee a proper rendering under all circumstances.
+It is up to you to set reasonable sizes and options.

+The EMKeyboardBarTextField dismiss button title matches the UITextField's keyboard type.

 Device rotation is supported, as well as auto layout.
-EMKeyboardBarTextField will work whether it has NSLayoutConstraints or not.
+EMKeyboardBarTextField will work whether it has NSLayoutConstraints or not (mostly - see below).

 A sample app is included.
 While this is a universal build, EMKeyboardBarTextField has not been fully tested on the iPad.
 In particular, its behavior if loaded into a popover is unknown.
 Also, there is no support for split keyboards.